alackles/Albani_etal_2021_ALIFE2021/README.md

 This work is accepted as a full paper to the [2021 Conference on Artificial Life.](https://www.robot100.cz/alife2021/).
 You can watch our talk there between July 19-23, 2021!

-The corresponding author is Sarah Albani; contact her at albanisa at msu dot edu.
+The corresponding author is Sarah Albani; contact her at sarahalbani at gmail dot com.

 ## Overview